 DROUGHT STATUS: No drought restrictions are currently in place.
 Please use water wisely to protect our water supply.
 Our Water Conservation Page has some great resources (including rebates) and information on how to SAVE WATER and SAVE MONEY!

-The City and ACSA will be conducting lead and copper testing this summer (2016) in accordance with the guidelines of the EPA Lead and Copper Rule.
+The City and ACSA conducted lead and copper testing in the summer of 2016 in accordance with the guidelines of the EPA Lead and Copper Rule.
 For more information please read our joint statement (Click Here).

 To Report a Water Leak or a Problem with Your Water Utility: